BigSoftVideo/DOTE/glossary.md

 Using special algorithms, a spherical view of everything visible (panorama) around the fixed point of the camera can be reconstructed using a [Projection](#projection) mapping.
 Such video recordings are passive in that the [Viewport](#viewport) can be rendered in a digital media player or in Virtual Reality from only that fixed point.
 Some 360-degree cameras can also recover depth mapping and render a stereoscopic view in all directions.
+180-degree videos represent the visible field in a half-sphere.
+_DOTE_ does not support 180-degree videos directly, but if they are transposed into an equirectangular format with the other half of the sphere rendered black, then they can be imported.

 See [Equirectangular](#equi) and [Spatial Audio](#spatial-audio).